Mount Etna

 Mount Etna, or simply Etna, (Note: Etna /it/ or Mongibello /it/; Muncibbeḍḍu /scn/, Èttina or a Muntagna; Aetna; Αἴτνα or Αἴτνη) is an active stratovolcano on the east coast of Sicily, Italy, in the Metropolitan City of Catania, between the cities of Messina and Catania.
 It is located above the convergent plate margin between the African Plate and the Eurasian Plate.
 It is one of the tallest active volcanoes in Europe, and the tallest peak in Italy south of the Alps with a current height (September 2024) of 3403 m, though this varies with summit eruptions.
 For instance, in 2021 the southeastern crater reached a height of 3357 m, but was then surpassed by the Voragine crater after the summer 2024 eruptions.

 Etna covers an area of 1190 km2 with a basal circumference of 140 km.
-This makes it by far the largest of the three active volcanoes in Italy, being about two and a half times the height of the next largest, Mount Vesuvius.
+This makes it by far the largest of the four active volcanoes in Italy, being about two and a half times the height of the next largest, Mount Vesuvius.
 Only Mount Teide on Tenerife in the Canary Islands surpasses it in the whole of the European–North-African region west of the Black Sea.

 Mount Etna is one of the world's most active volcanoes and is in an almost constant state of activity.
 The fertile volcanic soils produced from this activity support extensive agriculture, with vineyards and orchards spread across the lower slopes of the mountain and the broad Plain of Catania to the south.
 Due to its history of recent activity and nearby population, Mount Etna has been designated a Decade Volcano by the United Nations.
 In June 2013, it was added to the list of UNESCO World Heritage Sites.